v6d-io/v6d/docs/notes/architecture.rst

 + With complex structure, e.g., graph in CSR format;
 + Required to share between different computation systems and programming languages.

-Thus vineyard is designed accordingly with:
+Vineyard is designed to address these challenges with:

 + Composable design on vineyard objects;
 + Immutable zero-cost in-memory data sharing via memory mapping;